 Britain's Greg Rutherford plans to "shut up" critics who say he was lucky to win Olympic gold, by claiming the Commonwealth long jump title in July.

-the 27-year-old failed to make the 2013 World Championships final in Moscow after a hamstring injury hampered his build-up.
+Since winning at London 2012, the 27-year-old failed to make the 2013 World Championships final in Moscow after a hamstring injury hampered his build-up.

 "When I was a kid always trying to get to where I eventually got to, a lot of people said it'd never be me," he said.